-The standard builds on the strengths of 802.11ac while adding efficiency, flexibility, and scalability that allows new and existing networks increased speed and capacity with next-generation applications.
+Wi-Fi 6, also known as 802.11ax, is changing the way we connect to and consume information.
+The Wi-Fi 6 standard builds on the strengths of earlier Wi-Fi standards while improving efficiency, flexibility and scalability.
+These enhancements provide new and existing networks with increased speed and capacity for next-generation applications.

 Wi-Fi 6 couples the freedom and high speed of Gigabit Ethernet wireless with the reliability and predictability of licensed radio.

 With Wi-Fi 6, organisations and service providers can support new and emerging applications on the same wireless LAN (WLAN) infrastructure while delivering a higher grade of service to older applications.
 This scenario sets the stage for new business models and increased Wi-Fi adoption.

 No, the terms are synonymous.
 The Wi-Fi Alliance campaigned to coin the term 'Wi-Fi 6' to refer to the IEEE 802.11ax standard.
 The term indicates that it is the sixth generation of Wi-Fi.
 The premise was to simplify the marketing message to help 802.11ax be better positioned relative to the Third Generation Partnership Project (3GPP) standards used in cellular (such as 5G).

 The Wi-Fi Alliance fully ratified Wi-Fi 6 in 2020.
 Most recently, the Wi-Fi Alliance added Wi-Fi Certified 6E.